Explore the two faces of the vibrant Alexandria Waterfront.

 One Day Along the Alexandria Waterfront

 Most cruise ships dock here for 12 to 15 hours, although some itineraries stay overnight or even for two full days.
-Because of that, you can comfortably see the main highlights without rushing while still leaving time to relax along the waterfront.
+For this reason, you can comfortably see the main highlights without rushing while still leaving time to relax along the waterfront.

 Morning: History And Sea Views